RobTillaart/AGS02MA/README.md

 # AGS02MA

-Arduino library for AGS02MA TVOC sensor
+Arduino library for AGS02MA TVOC sensor.

-Experimental, so please use with care.
+This library is experimental, so please use with care.
+Please note the warning about the I2C speed.

+## I2C - warning low speed

+The sensor uses I2C at very low speed < 30KHz.
+For an Arduino UNO the lowest speed is about 30.4KHz (TWBR = 255) which works sometimes.
+During tests roughly 1 in 20 reads of the sensor was successful.
+Tests with ESP32, which can go as low as ~5 KHZ are underway and expected to work.

+The library sets the clock speed to 25KHz (for non AVR) during operation and resets it to 100 KHz after operation.
+This is done to minimize interference with the communication with other devices.

 ## Interface